Inn0/PokeTools/README.md

 -   [ ] Add autofill-like behavior when adding a Pokemon.
 -   [x] Static encounter toggle instead of route.
 -   [x] Add player names to list elements that represent runs.
+-   [ ] Sort pokemon duo list based on in party, are alive.

 ### Bugs